aamnah/ttc2030-basics-of-programming/exercises/08_collections/README.md

 # Basics of Programming

 ## Exercises 8: Collections
-* Information on how to return exercises is in course Moodle page.

 ### 8.1.
 Implement a program that stores the playing cards in a standard 52-card deck.
 The suits are: clubs, diamonds, hearts and spades; card values range from 1-13.
 Use the collection of your choice to store the cards and print a deck of cards to the console.